dansackett/frontend-goodness/README.md

 also account for added files.

 To customize the source and destination folders, open the `gulp_config.yaml` file and edit the items.
-There is a place for **additional** scripts as well that is currently commented out.
-By default gulp will find all of your bower packages and concatenate them and minify them into a single file `dependencies.min.js` and `dependencies.min.css` respectively.
-By passing additional scripts into the config object, you can include javascript, css, and font files into this minification process that are outside the scope of bower.
+There is a place for **third-party** scripts as well that has been prepopulated with packages included in this project.
+Gulp will find all of your packages listed here and concatenate them and minify them into a single file `dependencies.min.js` and `dependencies.min.css` respectively.